How to Catch a Porcupine with a Live Trap

 Identification

-Before using a live trap, you need to make sure that the wild animal you are dealing with is a porcupine.
+Before using a live trap, you must ensure that the wild animal you are dealing with is a porcupine.
 This will ensure that you are using the correct bait and strategies.

 Porcupine Isolated